bitrix24/b24restdocs/api-reference/chats/messages/keyboards.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- edits needed to meet writing standards
+- edits are needed to meet writing standards

 {% endnote %}